When autocomplete options are available, use up and down arrows to review and enter to select.

 A team from Liberty University’s Department of Public & Community Health recently completed its sixth annual trip to Guatemala, aiming to make a positive impact on rural communities that often go untreated for conditions like hypertension, anemia, diabetes, high cholesterol, and others.
 This continues an effort led by department chair Dr. Oswald Attin and online Master of Public Health (MPH) program director Dr. Gineska Castillo to treat underserved Hispanic communities locally and abroad.

-The professors was joined by a current student, senior Grace Sibert, who is studying in the accelerated B.S. in Public Health to MPH (4+1) program and went on last year’s trip.
+The professors were joined by a current student, senior Grace Sibert, who is studying in the accelerated B.S. in Public Health to MPH (4+1) program and went on last year’s trip.

 The trip took place from July 16-24 and included time spent in three communities in the southern region of the country: Hermano Pedro Santa Ana, Agua Coloradada El Hato, and San Pedro Las Huertas.
 The heartfelt efforts of nonprofits United Hands (Manos Unitas) and Agua Viva and Iglesias De Americas, a Hispanic church in Lynchburg, greatly contributed to the trip’s success.